jinjagit/flickr-api/README.md

 Simon Tharby's solution to [Project 2: Using a Third Party API](https://www.theodinproject.com/courses/ruby-on-rails/lessons/apis?ref=lnav), Project: APIS, Ruby on Rails unit, Odin Project.

+## My additional features:

+As well as satisfying the project criteria, I also added the following features:

+  * mobile/desktop responsive layout (all views)
+  * pagination of photo display, using 'will-paginate' gem

 ## Getting started:

 To get started with the app, clone the repo and then install the needed gems: